 Three intersecting capabilities, all in one embeddable .NET assembly.

-Property-graph data model, ANTLR4 Cypher parser, planner with all eleven optimizer rules at upstream parity, 226 scalar functions, 13 window functions with full ROWS / RANGE / GROUPS frame clauses, and ten Graph Data Science algorithms (PageRank, WCC, SSSP, K-Hop, VLP, Louvain, SCC, K-Core, Span Forest).
+Property-graph data model, ANTLR4 Cypher parser, planner with all twelve optimizer rules at upstream parity, 226 scalar functions, 13 window functions with full ROWS / RANGE / GROUPS frame clauses, and ten Graph Data Science algorithms (PageRank, WCC, SSSP, SSSP Path Reconstruction, K-Hop, VLP, Louvain, SCC, K-Core, Span Forest).
 Disk-backed columnar storage, MVCC, WAL with page-level recovery.

 Native Model Context Protocol servers ship with the engine.
 Vector and LLM extensions are built in.
 Natural-language Cypher generation runs through the codegen MCP server.
 BogDB is the graph layer Claude, GPT, and Llama agents can query directly — no adapter required, no glue code to maintain.